hammad98p/FPGA_based_image_processing_pipeline_-c-/README.md

 The pipeline performs multiple image processing operations starting from color space conversion to edge detection and final image reconstruction.

+NOTE: STD LIBRARY FILES ARE NOT INCLUDED IN THE REPO AND HENCE, REQUIRED TO BE DOWNLOADED FOR TESTING AND RUN.

 ---

 ## Design Philosophy